wuxingyi/newdb/doc/compaction.md

 should be much bigger.
 note that currently how many keys are deleted is **not** persisted in the vlog file,
 so after a crash, we trigger a compaction only when users configured number of keys
 are deleted, and the previously deleted keys are not counted.
+In the worst case,
+a full vlog file with no valid entry will exist forever, so this should be fixed
+in future versions.